dpakGit/DevOps_Traning/Python/Function_Arguments/README.md

 simple_interest = si(1000, t= 5, r = 12) # Value of rate changed
 print("2: ",simple_interest)

-simple_interest = si(1000,r = 12,t = 5) \
+simple_interest = si(1000,r = 12,t = 5)
-# princiel value is positional argument, followed by  keyword argument for rate and time that are provided arbitarily and not sequentially
+# principle value is positional argument, followed by  keyword argument for rate and time that
-print("3: ",simple_interest)
+  are provided arbitarily and not sequentially print("3: ",simple_interest)

 simple_interest = si(p =1000,t = 5, r = 15) # Value of rate is changed to see if the previous value is overridden